 1. The institution develops, implements, and evaluates counseling and/or academic advising services.

-3. The institution has structures in place to verify all pertinent information on academic requirements is accurate and disseminated in a timely manner.

 Modesto Junior College enrolls approximately xxxx new first-time students and xxxx new transfer students each year.
 The 2015-2016 unduplicated headcount for the college was approximately 24,149 with an annual estimated FTES of 14,500.
 (Link to data on IR website and http://datamart.cccco.edu/Students/Student_Term_Annual_Count.aspx) As a comprehensive, open access, community college, MJC provides counseling, advising, and other education planning services to all enrolled students.
 (Link to counseling website, Board Policy 5110) Information, advising, and other education planning services are also provided to potential students within the scope of pre-enrollment and orientation services.
 Aligned with best practices and current research findings, the College is committed to assisting students to create a clear path from pre-enrollment and entry to their ultimate educational goal.
 (Redesigning America’s Community Colleges) Fulfilling this commitment is the fundamental objective of counseling, advising, and educational planning services.
 As outlined in the Student Success and Support Program Plan (SSSP), the Comprehensive Student Educational Plan (CSEP) is a cornerstone of academic success.
 (SSSP, p.
 14) The CSEP is a holistic plan that keeps students focused by providing them with structured pathways and support services for the completion of an educational goal.
 The CSEP is individualized for each student, and the plan illuminates how each course brings them closer to the completion of a degree, certificate, and any applicable transfer requirements.
 (CSEP example) As of Fall of 2016, xx% of students who have completed 15 or more units have an CSEP.
 (SSSP Plan, p.
 16; plan and data reports, Board Policy 5050)

 Student advising and educational planning services are provided in a variety of formats.
 To obtain priority registration, students must complete the initial orientation module, assessment for course placement, and an Abbreviated Educational Plan.
 (Link to Board Policy 5055) The AEP is a one-semester plan.
 The primary function of the AEP is to facilitate a student’s initial enrollment into the college, provide an introduction to education planning, and initiate the process of student engagement.
 (Link to AEP form) MJC has a calendar of in-person workshops facilitated by counselors available year-round in order to help students build their AEPs.
 The counselor-led AEP workshops are highlighted and marketed to students as the preferred method of completing the AEP.
 (Link to AEP workshop schedule) A key component of the AEP process is the incorporation of mechanisms that require students to schedule the completion of their CSEP prior to the completion of 15 units.
 (Link to SSSP Plan)